software-tools-books/js4ds/callbacks.md

   JavaScript allocates a block of memory big enough to store several instructions, copies the instructions into that block, and stores a reference to it in the variable `oneMore`
+- Draw a _memory diagram_ to show this

 FIXME: diagram